ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) is a powerful in-process fuzzer that automatically generates test cases for C/C++ libraries, aiming to expose potential bugs by systematically mutating inputs.
 It works by integrating directly with the code under test, enabling the detection of various types of vulnerabilities, such as buffer overflows and memory leaks. `cargo fuzz` acts as a convenient tool for Rust developers to leverage libFuzzer, providing an easy interface to run fuzzing tests on Rust code.
 In this task, you will be using `cargo fuzz` tool to invoke libFuzzer on a Rust library.

-Libraries in Rust are often referred as crates and can be accessed via official package registry: https://crates.io/
+Libraries in Rust are often referred to as crates and can be accessed via official package registry: https://crates.io/

 ### A) Make yourself familiar with [cargo fuzz](https://rust-fuzz.github.io/book/cargo-fuzz/tutorial.html).
-Setup the tool and start fuzzing the [yaml-rust2](https://crates.io/crates/yaml-rust2) parser crate.
+Set up the tool and start fuzzing the [yaml-rust2](https://crates.io/crates/yaml-rust2) parser crate.

-Fuzzing a library is one of the easiest target to fuzz, so we start the exercise from this.
+Fuzzing a library is one of the easiest targets to fuzz, so we start the exercise from this.
 In this task, you will fuzz a parser library known as [yaml-rust2](https://github.com/Ethiraric/yaml-rust2) from [crates.io](https://crates.io/) registry.

 In Rust, which emphasizes memory safety and concurrency, parsers are critical components that can benefit from fuzzing to ensure robustness and security.

 So, here's what you need to do:

-1. **Install** the fuzzer tool from the official github repository [here](https://github.com/rust-fuzz/cargo-fuzz)
+1. **Install** the fuzzer tool from the official GitHub repository [here](https://github.com/rust-fuzz/cargo-fuzz)

 Follow installation instructions and install necessary dependencies.